mendix/docs/content/appstore/connectors/database-connector.md

 ### 3.1 Usage

-Once you have imported the Database Connector into your app project, you will have **Database Connector** available in the **Toolbox**.
+Once you have imported the Database Connector into your app project, you will have the **Database Connector** available in the **Toolbox**.
 The connector supports four actions: **Execute query**, **Execute statement**, **Execute parameterized query**, and **Execute parameterized statement**.
 To use any of these in your Mendix application, drag them into your microflow.
 Next, provide all the arguments for the selected action and choose the output result name.

-The actions **Execute query** and **Execute parameterized query** should be used for querying objects with a **SELECT** SQL command, whereas **Execute statement** and **Execute parameterized statement** should be used for all other commands (for instance, **INSERT**, **UPDATE**, or **DELETE**).
+The **Execute query** and **Execute parameterized query** actions should be used for querying objects with a `SELECT` SQL command.
+The **Execute statement** and **Execute parameterized statement** actions should be used for all other commands (for instance, `INSERT`, `UPDATE`, or `DELETE`).

-For both queries and statement, the difference between the parameterized and the regular versions are that for the former takes a string template parameter while the latter takes a fully formed SQL command string with no placeholders.
+For both queries and statements, the difference between the parameterized and regular versions are that the parameterized version takes a string template parameter, while the regular version takes a fully formed SQL command string with no placeholders.

 ### 3.2 Results